New Day Rising

-New Day Rising is the third studio album by the American punk rock band Hüsker Dü.
-It was released in 1985 through SST Records.
+New Day Rising is the third studio album by the American punk rock band Hüsker Dü, released in 1985 through SST Records.

 Music

 As with its predecessor, New Day Rising continued to deviate from the fast-paced hardcore punk style of the band's earliest releases, showing an evolution towards slower tempos and more melody.
 Despite this, it is considered by critics to be musically "more vicious and relentless" than Zen Arcade.
 According to music journalist Andrew Earles, it expanded the more pop-oriented tracks from Zen Arcade into an entire body of work.
 Specifically, he cited the tracks "Chartered Trips", "Something I Learned Today", and "First of the Last Calls" from the previous album as having informed this album's sound.
 Critics have also noted the influence from 1960s pop music present on the album.

 New Day Rising’s sound has been described as "scratchy and raw."
 Some of the album's material is classified as pop punk.
 According to their late producer Spot, "[the band was] kind of working from within a classic pop structure [...] and doing something else with it.
 Kind of like they broke into it with a coat hanger and got the keys out and went on a joy ride.
 And then wore the tires out."
 According to Ryan Bray of Consequence, "Zen Arcade before it made some great strides toward helping melody coexist on the same turf as hardcore, [and] then New Day Rising marked the point where the band found the balance between coarse aggression and pop rock sweetness."